-Customers can direct non-marketable U.S. stock orders to the IBKR ATS destination to add liquidity.
-Orders directed to IBKR ATS are automatically tagged as "not held" orders, and are posted in IBKR's order book where they are eligible to trade against incoming SmartRouted orders from other IBKR customers are eligible to take liquidity by trading against them.
+Customers can direct U.S. stock orders to the IBKR ATS destination to add liquidity.
+Orders directed to IBKR ATS are automatically tagged as "not held" orders, and are posted in IBKR's order book where they are eligible to trade against incoming SmartRouted orders that are marketable against them.

 A variety of order types are available for posting liquidity in IBKR ATS, including Pegged-to-Midpoint, Pegged-to-Best, Relative/Pegged-to-Primary, and Pegged-to-Market, as well as priced limit orders.

 Pegged-to-Midpoint orders directed to IBKR ATS are unique in the industry as they allow for positive and negative offsets, with rounding instructions for when the effective price falls on a whole or half minimum tick increment.
 This allows for greater customization of your order and allows it to compete more effectively with other Pegged-to-Midpoint orders that are resting in the IBKR ATS.

 Also unique in the industry, Pegged-to-Best orders allow for directed orders to IBKR ATS to compete not only with the prevailing NBBO, but also with other orders resting in the IBKR ATS, up to the NBBO midpoint.

 Direct IBKR ATS routing can be used in conjunction with a number of IB ALGOS such as Accumulate/Distribute, along with the order types described above.
 Find out more about the Accumulate/Distribute algo.